 You can enable EtherChannel guard to detect an EtherChannel misconfiguration that causes a loop.

 You can enable this feature if your switch is running PVST+, rapid PVST+, or MSTP.
-The rapid PVST+ and MSTP are available only if you have the EI installed on your switch.

 Beginning in privileged EXEC mode, follow these steps to enable EtherChannel guard.
 This procedure is optional.